Clinical Trials New Protocol Training Checklist for Study Nurses

 4. Training on Study-Specific Procedures

-• Data Collection Tools: Train nurses on the use of Electronic Data Capture (EDC) systems, ensuring they know how to input data accurately and in compliance with the protocol.
+• Data Collection Tools: Nurses should be trained on the use of Electronic Data Capture (EDC) systems, so that they are familiar with the correct entry of data and follow the protocol.

 5. Decentralized and Remote Trial Components